Denver Colorado Property Division Lawyers

 At Petrelli Previtera, LLC, our attorneys have extensive experience with handling high net worth divorces and the complex property divisions that often follow.
 When there are substantial assets involved in a marriage, a divorce can become incredibly complicated.
 The divorce process can become emotional, combative, and confusing.
-Our complex property division attorneys in Highlands Ranch have a comprehensive understanding of both the financial and legal aspects of valuing, characterizing, identifying, and dividing property post-divorce.
-Backed by more than 30 years of combined legal experience, we can help you with all your family law and divorce needs.
+Our complex property division attorneys in Denver have a comprehensive understanding of both the financial and legal aspects of valuing, characterizing, identifying, and dividing property post-divorce.
+We can help you with all your family law and divorce needs.

 Colorado Property Division Law – Equitable Distribution